 But output will be same as above, the parameter string used in @Ignore annotation is not printed in JUnit output.

-I do hope that this post helps you in understanding the core concept of JUnit.
+I do hope that this post helps you in understanding the core concept of JUnit annotations.
 Let me know your thoughts on this via comments and I will get back to you as soon as possible.
 Adios for now